chook81/microsoft-graph-docs/api-reference/beta/resources/synchronization_overview.md

 #### Object Mapping

 Object mappings are the main part of the synchronization rule.
-A single object mapping defines how a given object should be synchronized from source directory to target.
+Single object mapping defines how a given object should be synchronized from source directory to target.
 In particular, it defines how object in source directory should be matched with an object in target directory, what (if any) scoping filters should be used to decide if we want to provision a given object, and how object attributes should be transformed going from source to target directory.
 For more information, please see [object mapping](synchronization_objectMapping.md).

-### Synchronization Template
+#### Synchronization Template

 Synchronization template provides pre-configured synchronization settings for a particular application.
 These settings will be used by default for any [synchronization job](synchronization_job.md) based on the template.
 Template is controlled by the developer of the application, although anyone can retrieve the template to see the default settings, most importantly [synchronization schema](synchronization_schema.md).
 For more information, please see [synchronization template](synchronization_template.md).